2018 Budget: Agric, potable water, roads, others top priority in Edo – Obaseki’s aide

 According to him, “the budget was developed by the executive to provide infrastructure that will enable people across the state live comfortably and work.

-The post 2018 Budget: Agric, potable water, roads, others top priority in Edo – Obaseki’s aide appeared first on BusinessDay : News you can trust.
+The post 2018 Budget: Agric, potable water, roads, others top priority in Edo – Obaseki’s aide appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share